August 30, 2024

 Clean the Filter System

 A clean and efficient filter is crucial for keeping water clear.
-Examine your filter system for dirt and debris, and clean or replace filters as necessary.
-Backwash your sand or DE filter, and for cartridge filters, wash thoroughly with a hose or replace them as needed.
+Examine your pool water filter system for dirt and debris, and clean or replace filters as necessary.
+Backwash pool sand filter, DE filter, and cartridge filter thoroughly with a hose or replace them as needed.

 Anomaly Pool Services suggests monthly filter cleaning or replacement to reduce cloudiness and ensure your pool's filtration system operates efficiently.